 Over the past few years, European banks have been preparing for the implementation of International Financial Reporting Standard 9, a new accounting principle for financial instruments that becomes effective in January 2018.
-IFRS 9 will change the way banks classify and measure financial liabilities, introduce a two-stage model for impairments, and reform hedge accounting (see sidebar, “What is IFRS 9?”).
-In preparing for the new principle, banks have dedicated most of their efforts to technical and methodological issues—in particular, how to incorporate forward-looking macroeconomic scenarios into their existing models and processes.
+IFRS 9 will change the way banks classify and measure financial liabilities, introduce a three-stage model for impairments (stage 3 being nonperforming), and reform hedge accounting (see sidebar, “What is IFRS 9?”).
+In preparing for the new principle, banks have dedicated most of their efforts to technical and methodological issues—in particular, how to incorporate forward-looking assumptions and macroeconomic scenarios into their existing models and approaches.

 Why a revolution?
 What IFRS 9 could mean for your business